dcavar/nlp-lab.github.io/ellipsis/README.md

 ## Publications

-- Damir Cavar, Ludovic Vetea Mompelat, Muhammad S. Abdo (2024) The Typology of Ellipsis: A Corpus for Linguistic Analysis and Machine Learning Applications.
+- [Damir Cavar], Ludovic V. Mompelat, [Muhammad S. Abdo](https://www.linkedin.com/in/muhsabrys/) (2024) The Typology of Ellipsis: A Corpus for Linguistic Analysis and Machine Learning Applications.
 Paper to be presented at the [ACL Special Interest Group on Typology](https://sigtyp.github.io/) ([SIGTYP](https://sigtyp.github.io/)) 2024, colocated with the [18th Conference of the European Chapter of the Association for Computational Linguistics](https://2024.eacl.org/), St Julian's, Malta (March, 2024). (full paper)

 ## Presentations

+- [Damir Cavar], Ludovic V. Mompelat, [Muhammad S. Abdo](https://www.linkedin.com/in/muhsabrys/) (2024) The Typology of Ellipsis: A Corpus for Linguistic Analysis and Machine Learning Applications.
+Paper to be presented at the [ACL Special Interest Group on Typology](https://sigtyp.github.io/) ([SIGTYP](https://sigtyp.github.io/)) 2024, colocated with the [18th Conference of the European Chapter of the Association for Computational Linguistics](https://2024.eacl.org/), St Julian's, Malta. (full paper)

-- Damir Cavar, Muhammad S. Abdo and Billy Dickson (2024) Ellipsis in Arabic: Using Machine Learning to Detect and Predict Elided Words.
+- [Damir Cavar], [Muhammad S. Abdo](https://www.linkedin.com/in/muhsabrys/), and [Billy Dickson](https://www.linkedin.com/in/billy-dickson/) (2024) Ellipsis in Arabic: Using Machine Learning to Detect and Predict Elided Words.
 Paper presented at the [Arabic Linguistic Society](https://arabic-linguistics-society.uwm.edu/annual-symposia-on-arabic-linguistics/guidelines-for-writing-abstracts/) ([ASAL](https://arabic-linguistics-society.uwm.edu/annual-symposia-on-arabic-linguistics/guidelines-for-writing-abstracts/)) 37 Conference, February 2024, New York City.